 - occasional music/product promotion

-Using social media to interact online and network with members of your industry (from fans to artists), prioritise those who engage with your business and build genuine relationships and support.
-Concern yourself with the affairs of those you communicate with and understand what it is you can offer.
-Adding value doesn’t mean bombardment of posts or emails multiple times on a daily basis.
-However often you choose to engage, stick to it and avoid looking inconsistent.
+Using social media to interact online and network with members of your industry (from fans to artists), share anything you’re doing that might be relatable or of interest to who you share culture/lifestyle/interests with.
+Adding value doesn’t mean bombardment of posts or emails.
+However you choose to engage, stick to it and avoid looking inconsistent.

 - emailing marketing; regularly emailing your ever-growing contact list with quality, relevant content.

 - ensure that how often you send emails to supporters is in proportion to the relevance/value/quality of the content in the emails.

 - social media posting; regular social media updates and culture-promotion ensuring your always appearing busy and active.

 - improvisation uploads; videos of a live session or a song that you whipped up in a week or so just for fun.